cylc/cylc-doc/src/glossary.rst

       * :ref:`Family Trigger Tutorial <tutorial-cylc-family-triggers>`

    message trigger
-      A `message trigger` is a method of triggering a dependent :term:`task <task>` before the upstream task has completed.
+      A `message trigger` can be used to trigger a dependent :term:`task <task>` before the upstream task has completed.

       We can use :term:`custom task outputs <custom task output>` as triggers.